Da share z0ne

-@dasharez0ne (also known as da share z0ne, Da motha fuckin share z0ne, da z0ne, DSZ, and other variations) is a social media account on Twitter and Facebook, known for posting image macros pairing skeleton art and absurdist or ironic captions.
-Da share z0ne's posts are an elaborate parody of online hyper-masculinity; specifically, da share z0ne's posts mimic "tough guy" memes with characteristics like macho posturing, poor graphic design, and juvenile fondness for generically "cool" imagery like skeletons, leather jackets, grim reapers, tombstones, flames, and guns.
+@dasharez0ne (also known as da share z0ne, Da motha fuckin share z0ne, da z0ne, DSZ, and other variations) is a social media account known for posting image macros pairing skeleton art and absurdist or ironic captions.
+Da share z0ne's posts are an elaborate parody of online hyper-masculinity; specifically, da share z0ne's posts mimic "tough guy" memes with characteristics like macho posturing, poor graphic design, and juvenile fondness for generic "cool" imagery like skeletons, leather jackets, grim reapers, tombstones, flames, and guns.

 The creator or creators of da share z0ne operate anonymously.
 The account is supposedly operated by a fictitious skeleton character known as Admin.
-All the posts, as well responses to press inquiries, are made in-character as Admin.
+All the posts, as well as responses to press inquiries, are made in-character as Admin.
 In ironic contrast to the over-the-top macho aesthetic of the imagery, the Admin character himself is neurotic, emotionally sensitive, "woke", and preoccupied with mundane aspects of everyday life.
 The juxtaposition provides much of the satirical effect.

 Journalists have praised da share z0ne for its distinct, off-kilter brand of humor and the rich characterization of Admin.
 In 2018, da share z0ne launched an original trading card game called The Devil's Level with the help of artistic collaborators, including fellow Twitter user dril, Drew Fairweather, and numerous comics artists.